davidgasquez/handbook/Public Speaking.md

   - Adjust your tempo of speaking to match the urgency of the story.
 - Anticipate the audience's skepticism and use it to your advantage.
 - Use fewer words.
 There is a place for details and context, but the most important is the actual message you want to get across.
+- Ensure your slide has a take-away.
 - Have a summary.
-Aim to have 3 big points/takeaways.
+Aim to have 3 big points/takeaways at the end.
 - Structure.
 Stories can be told in many different ways.
 One way that works well in most situations is to divide the story arc up in Situation, Complication and Solution.
 Leaving one of these three components out will seriously hamper your ability to convince your audience, just like it is hard to ascend a staircase with stairs missing.
 - Number the slides.
 - Don't present any slide with a wall of text.